MeteoSwiss/opendata/docs/c-climate-data/c3-ground-based-climate-data.md

 sidebar_position: 3
 ---

-# Ground-based spatial climate data – Precipitation, temperature, sunshine
+# Spatial climate analyses – Precipitation, temperature, sunshine

 These grid data products are statistically derived from ground-based measurements (for more see the linked detailed product documentations).